PedroAtemRibeiro/FindTableElements/README.md

 # FindTableElements
-getting Data from a table through the xpath of the web page
+getting Data from a table through the xpath of the web page and export to a xlsx file